 Psychology supports applications for almost any science-based university course and an equally wide range of humanities courses.
-Psychology develops the transferable skills and key skills that employers are looking for and can lead to a very wide range of employment opportunities.
+Psychology develops the transferable skills and key skills that employers are looking for and can lead to a very wide range of employment opportunities from forensic to sports psychology.

-Extension activities include 'psychology movie night' where films relating to topics studied are watched, Psychology Club which provides an opportunity to investigate topics of personal interest to students and discuss them further, and trips to conduct students' own psychological research.
+Extension activities include Criminology club which provides an opportunity to investigate topics of personal interest to students and discuss them further.